soundofives/worldbuilding/Locations/15k/15k/Personalities/PCs/Muck.md

 - You are passed to the Vampire's consort and told to infiltrate the Tower.
    >[!quote] Memory
    >"Now Muck..." your vision opens in a candlelit room, a comfortable and dark parlor.
 Your body is sore.
 Scarred.
 Suddenly, it feels as if you've seen the weight of a hundred years.
 The man in front of you, the Master Thief Rilan, beckoned you.
 His face was pale as always, his fangs playing at the edge of a blood-stained goblet at his mouth.
 A woman in a sleek silk dress lounges across his shoulders, half on him and half on the plush couch.
 A burlap sack stained with blood set on a dark wooden stand next to them.
 It seemed to shift, as if something inside was moving.
 The woman, his consort Testra, eyed it.
 "We have a new task for you.
 A new job...and this one will pay out very, very well.
 The Tower of the Mad Mage has just arrived outside of Sinisa.
 We want you to...well, help us get inside.
 Now, of course, we can't have you knowing all this.
 So this requires a change in management..."
 The woman reaches down and grabs the burlap sack.
 A new hand.
 Your vision fades to black.

+--
+New draft:

+**Muck grew up in a village outside Sinisa**, a poor farmer immersed in the natural world.
+He always had a knack with animals. **In his adolescence, Muck came to the Last and First City to find his fortune**. **He met a young Yrah, and they became quick friends.
+Through Yrah, Muck joined the Citadel of Eight, long before its members grew powerful and famous**.
+Through one of their adventures, they recovered the Tome of Zyx. **Using it, they discovered that the Prince of Demons, Fraz Urb'luu, was working with someone on the Prime Material to open a gate to the Abyss and start a new Blood War.** **They were bent on stopping this plan.
+Mordenkainen was not of the same mind.**
+**They fell out with Mordenkainen in a bad way, leaving on bad terms.** They traveled to the Abyss via the Tome of Zyx... to the realm of Orcus, to attempt to bind him.
+Instead, they found themselves in Hollow's Heart and faced down with Fraz. **They lost.
+Yrah and Muck both had their hearts ripped out and were claimed by Fraz as slaves.** After that, Yrah and Muck served Fraz as slaves until Fraz was summoned to the Prime Material by Zagyg and Tasha and bound.

+Yrah was sequestered in an abyssal demiplane (the Heart Library), and Muck was sent to the Prime Material as a sleeper agent.

+Why doesn't he remember the last 200 years?
+Fraz had jobs for him:

+Most important: eventually Muck would serve as the seed for his party of heroes.
+Secondly, he was an agent of Fraz.
+1. He kills servants of Grazzt who get too close to the Tower
+2. He sets up the cult at Stardale.
+3. He keeps watch of the Carnival l'Morai.
+4. He kills important people in the city to have them be replaced by Rakshasas.
+5. He keeps the key to the Wand of Orcus.
+Much of his time was sealing it away.

+Grazzt immediately knows that something is up--Fraz wouldn't abandon his Realm without a plan.
+The Dark Prince makes it his goal to try to unravel Fraz's deceptions.
+Grazzt took Muck, knowing from the start that he was dominated by Fraz.
+Strangely, Muck had his own heart in his possession, which Grazzt took.
+Grazzt enchanted him with Mind Shielding, preventing Fraz of knowing of his presence and controlling him.
+Grazzt deployed Muck in the Last and First City, giving his Heart to the vampire Rilan.
+Rilan was head of a powerful thieves syndicate alongside his consort Testra.
+Muck was their play toy, a spy who could do jobs and investigate various figures throughout the City without ever knowing too much.
+Rilan used Muck to search for Fraz in every corner of the City.
+Eventually, when Grazzt was captured by Tasha and learned that Tasha had learned much of her magic from Fraz, Muck was pointed towards Zagig, Tasha, Prismeer, and the Tower.
+He was sent to the Carnival l'Morai

+215 years ago: Yrah and Muck steal the Tome of Zyx and enter the Abyss.
+Fraz is imprisoned beneath the Tower, and Muck is taken by Grazzt.

+185 years ago: After 30 years, Tasha flees with the young Demonomicon.
+She summons Grazzt.
+Grazzt learns that Tasha knows about Fraz.
+Muck begins investigating Zagyg

+215 Years ago - Tasha and Zagyg write parts of Demonomicon
+	-Muck is taken by Grazzt.
+185 Years ago - Tasha is corrupted and runs off.
+Witch queen of Perennland, when she summons Grazzt.
+	-Muck is sent to search for hints of Fraz around the Planescape.
+Abyss, Shadowfell, Hells, etc. It is amazingly difficult to truly trace Fraz, but his minions (Rakshasas) can be more easily located.
+160 Years ago - She summons and binds Grazzt to learn more.
+Demonomicon is expanded.
+She binds Tsojcanth, spawn of Fraz, a half-fiend.
+	-Muck is given to Rilan in LFC.
+First he acts as Rilan's hitman for a time.
+155 Years ago - Tasha and Grazzt plot against Orcus
+	-Muck investigates Tasha: Baba Yaga, the Hag sisters.
+150 Years ago - Tasha and Grazzt plot against Demogorgon, which ends with Demogorgon captured, but an Abyssal injunction that was created could only be closed by binding Tsojcanth to it.
+This was done, but allowed Grazzt to escape.
+	-Muck investigates:  Witch Queen of Perrenland.
+Serves the witch queen for a time, witnessing the injunction and binding of Demogorgon.
+The injunction was caused by a summoning ritual that went awry.
+The astral bridge to the Gaping Maw was corrupted and refused to be closed.
+150 Years ago - Grazzt is freed, Tasha is imprisoned
+	-Muck investigates: Rakshasas in the city
+50 Years ago - Tasha is freed by Teurny in exchange for her help in destroying Grazzt.
+Tasha agreed, though she doesn't really want to confront Grazzt again.
+They're like icy-hot.
+50 Years ago - Tasha founds Prismeer.
+	Muck joins l'Morai and investigates Prismeer.
+1 Years ago - Muck joins the Brothers' company and investigates the Tower.

+Things Grazzt knows...Tasha, Zagyg,

+Since Grazzt is still banished to the Abyss (by Tasha), and demons tend not to be the most intelligent or loyal beings unless they're dominated, Grazzt sends the perfectly loyal and controllable Muck along with his heart, which allows him to be controlled without telepathy.
+Muck has been in the service of the vampire leader of a thief syndicate, Rilan.
+For 200 years Muck has moved around the Last and First City searching for Fraz.
+When Grazzt was captured by Tasha Whenever he starts to catch on to his

+**Demogorgon, Orcus, and Grazzt came and tore Hollow's Heart apart, taking Yrah and Muck with them.**
+Muck went to Orcus, **who was eventually killed**.
+In the chaos until Orcus' rejuvination, **Muck passed from his realm and ended up in the Blood War**. **He passed through the hands of several devils, eventually being given to the Carnival l'Morai.
+From there to a dwarf merchant.
+Then a human smith in the Prime Material.
+Then to the vampiric leaders of the Thieves Guild, his current masters.**